Esri/arcgis-maps-sdk-samples-qt/README.md

 ---------|-------|
 |[Los Angeles Vector Tile Package](https://www.arcgis.com/home/item.html?id=d9f8ce6f6ac84b90a665a861d71a5d0a)| `<userhome>`/ArcGIS/Runtime/Data/vtpk/LosAngeles.vtpk |

-In this case, you would download the VTPK from the ArcGIS Online Location, and place it in a specified location. `<userhome>` is used throughout to denote a generic location on the different platforms.
+In this case, you would download the VTPK from the ArcGIS Online Location, and place it in a specified location.
+This location is determined by the Qt [QStandardPaths](https://doc.qt.io/qt-6.2/qstandardpaths.html) class's writable home location. `<userhome>` is used throughout to denote a generic location on the different platforms.
 The below table specifies where this is on all of the supported platforms:

 Platform | Userhome Location  | Example Location
 |---------|--------------------|------------------|